 You will be given instructions about your recovery before your surgery.
 Typically, most patients must adhere to a diet of soft foods for a couple of days before returning to their regular schedules.
 If you have any questions about wisdom teeth removal procedures or recovery, feel free to contact one of our offices for more information.

-Wisdom Teeth Removals in Aiea, HI, and Honolulu, HI
+Wisdom Teeth Removals in Honolulu, Aiea, and Kaneohe, HI

-If you live in Hawaii and need your wisdom teeth removed, contact one of our offices in Aiea or Honolulu today.
+If you live in Hawaii and need your wisdom teeth removed, contact one of our offices in Honolulu, Aiea, and Kaneohe, HI today.
 One of our staff members will be happy to help you schedule a consultation.
 Thank you for reviewing this information, and we look forward to meeting you.